 Hostel to hostel Lake District cycling adventure

 They are mountain passes that make cyclists puff out their cheeks.
 “Newland’s Pass?
 [Puuufff] That’s just a long, windy slog,” they’ll say.
 “Honister Pass?
-[Sucks in lips] And then it just gets steeper!” they’ll say.
+And then it just gets steeper!” they’ll say.
 But proper cyclists tend to make these sort of comments with glints in their eyes.
 Although a keen cyclist, I’m afraid I’m made of less stern stuff, so when Craig Scott, co-owner of Cyclewise, suggested hiring an eBike for a couple of days, I pretended to waver but inside I was relieved.
 Why?
 Those big mountains you come to the Lake District for?
 It turns out it’s a breeze to climb up them on an eBike, for anyone.
 Craig’s 80-something dad had been over a few passes a couple of weeks earlier.
 For mere mortals, electronic bikes open up a whole new world.

 Two-day circular Lake District cycling route

 I’d planned a two-day circular route of the Lake District along the quietest roads I could find.
-Leaving from the sparkly new YHA Keswick (with a sparkly new cycle shed), I would be skirting the west side of Derwent Water before heading through Borrowdale and over Honister Pass to spend the night at YHA Buttermere.
+Leaving from YHA Keswick (with a cycle shed), I would be skirting the west side of Derwent Water before heading through Borrowdale and over Honister Pass to spend the night at YHA Buttermere.
 It would be a bona fide hostel tour, in fact – I’d also be passing YHA Borrowdale and YHA Honister Hause.
 The second morning would be a leisurely (for me, on an eBike) pedal back to Keswick, leaving enough time to squeeze in a fun blast around the world-renowned mountain biking routes of Whinlatter.

 After a hearty breakfast and yet another coffee in YHA Keswick (cycling is fuelled on coffee and cake), I met Craig, who was joining me.
 I’d never ridden an eBike before, but after a quick lesson I was zooming.
 Without wanting to state the obvious, it really does help, much more than I’d imagined.
 It’s like you’re constantly in the easiest gear, but you’re not moving any slower.
 This is cycling for everyone.